 Unfortunately, the existence of this loving breed has been put to the test for hundreds of years.
 The Pitbull breed has long suffered from their reputation of being bred for fighting to the point that attempts to overturn a thirty-year ban of the breed in Denver were repealed in just February 2020.
 It’s important to acknowledge that a Pitbull, just like other dog breeds, will only become aggressive if raised to be.
 These dogs are in no way innately aggressive: quite the opposite.
 In fact, accordingly to the reputable ASPCA, domesticated pit bulls are “noted for their gentleness, affection and loyalty”.

 So why are Pitbulls still persecuted till this day due to being bred in the past for fighting (which we humans are also responsible for)?
 Unfortunately, the notoriety of the breed attracts a small minority of irresponsible (and often cruel) dog owners who fail to properly socialise and train these dogs, consequently resulting in a Pitbull to become aggressive.
-We only hope for a future when the Pitbull breeds manages to shed this stigma and become known for the wonderful dogs that they are.
+We only hope for a future when the Pitbull breeds manage to shed this stigma and become known for the wonderful dogs that they are.

 Bringing a Pitbull Chihuahua mix puppy into your home won’t come cheap: As a result of their engaging and lovable nature, Pitbull Chihuahua mixes are widely sought after.
 Ergo, a puppy of this lineage won’t come cheap.
 To purchase a Chipit from a reputable breed will cost in the vicinity of $800 to $1000.